CAHPS Cancer Care Survey

 - Supplemental items for the Cancer Care Survey (PDF, 181 KB)

-Download CAHPS Cancer Care Survey (ZIP, 3 MB) to get the English and Spanish survey instruments in both Word and PDF and guidance on using this survey and its results.
-Instructions for fielding this survey are in development.
+Download CAHPS Cancer Care Survey (ZIP, 3 MB) to get the English and Spanish survey instruments in both Word and PDF and guidance on administering this survey and using its results.

 Users of this survey may also want to consult the following guidance:

 For assistance, contact the CAHPS Help Line at firstname.lastname@example.org or 1-800-492-9261.